 Tropes associated with the Censored Eleven (in general) include:

-- Blackface: Many jokes poke fun at black people, depicting them with enormous frog like lips, lazy or dimwitted behaviour and jive talk.
+- Blackface: Many jokes poke fun at black people, depicting them with enormous frog like lips, lazy or dimwitted behaviour, and jive talk.
 Scenes of them eating water melons, stealing chickens, being scared of ghosts, obsessed with throwing dice and more are also rampant.
 Expect some imagery set in the days of slavery to turn up or jokes where their skin color turns out to be just black paint.
-Though a lot if it thrives on stereotypes that were typical of the time it must be said that this imagery was seen in many live-action films of that time period, including works with actual Afro-American actors and musicians like Louis Armstrong, Stepin Fetchit, Hattie McDaniel, Josephine Baker and others.
-So, in some cases these jokes were meant as innocent parodies that modern audiences, unaware of the stuff referenced, will find offensive.
+Though a lot if it thrives on stereotypes that were typical of the time, it must be said that this imagery was seen in many live-action films of that time period, including works with actual Afro-American actors and musicians like Louis Armstrong, Stepin Fetchit, Hattie McDaniel, Josephine Baker and others.
+So, in some cases, these jokes were meant as innocent parodies that modern audiences, unaware of the stuff it referenced, will find offensive.